arcus/education_modules/elements_of_maps/elements_of_maps.md

 * If the module difficulty was appropriate
 * If we gave you the experience you expected

 We gather this information in order to iteratively improve our work.
-Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Module+Template%22)!
+Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Elements+of+Maps%22)!

-Remember to change the redcap link so that the module name is correct for this module!